filecoin-project/specs/content/algorithms/expected_consensus/_index.md

 - both blocks have valid signatures
 - first block's epoch is smaller or equal than second block

-Thereafter, the faults are:
+### Types of faults

-- 1. **double-fork mining fault**: two blocks mined at the same epoch.
+1. **Double-Fork Mining Fault**: two blocks mined at the same epoch (even if they have the same tipset).
    - `B4.Epoch == B5.Epoch`
 {{< svg src="diagrams/double_fork.dot.svg" title="Double-Fork Mining Fault" >}}

-- 2. **time-offset mining fault**: two blocks mined off of the same Tipset at different epochs (i.e. with different `ChallengeTickets` generated from the same input ticket).
+2. **Time-Offset Mining Fault**: two blocks mined off of the same Tipset at different epochs.
    - `B3.Parents == B4.Parents && B3.Epoch != B4.Epoch`
 {{< svg src="diagrams/time_offset.dot.svg" title="Time-Offset Mining Fault" >}}

-- 3. **parent-grinding fault**: one block's parent is a Tipset that provably should have included a given block but does not.
+3. **Parent-Grinding Fault**: one block's parent is a Tipset that provably should have included a given block but does not.
 While it cannot be proven that a missing block was willfully omitted in general (i.e. network latency could simply mean the miner did not receive a particular block), it can when a miner has successfully mined a block two epochs in a row and omitted one.
 That is, this condition should be evoked when a miner omits their own prior block.
 Specifically, this can be proven with a "witness" block, that is by submitting blocks B2, B3, B4 where B2 is B4's parent and B3's sibling but B3 is not B4's parent.
     - `!B4.Parents.Include(B3) && B4.Parents.Include(B2) && B3.Parents == B2.Parents && B3.Epoch == B2.Epoch`
 {{< svg src="diagrams/parent_grinding.dot.svg" title="Parent-Grinding fault" >}}

+### Penalization for faults
+A single consensus fault results into:
+- miner termination and removal of power from the power table,
+- loss of all pledge collateral (which includes the initial pledge and blocks rewards yet to be vested)

+### Detection and Reporting

-Any node that detects any of the above events should submit both block headers to the `StoragePowerActor`'s `ReportConsensusFault` method.
-The "slasher" will receive a portion of the offending miner's [Pledge Collateral](storage_power_actor#pledge-collateral) as a reward for notifying the network of the fault.
-Consensus faults (except for **uncommitted power fault** below which falls under storage faults with impact on consensus) will tentatively result in all pledge collateral being slashed and the miner removed from the power table.
-Some portion of the pledge collateral is given to the slasher as a function of some initial share (`SLASHER_INITIAL_SHARE`) and growth rate (`SLASHER_SHARE_GROWTH_RATE`).
-Slasher's share of the slashed collateral increases as block elapses since the block when the fault is committed.
-Default growth rate results in slasher's share reaches 1 after 250 blocks.
-However, only the first slasher gets its share of the pledge collateral and the remaining pledge collateral will be burned.
+A node that detects and report a consensus fault is called "slasher", any user in Filecoin can be a slasher.
+They can report consensus faults by calling the `ReportConsensusFault` on the `StorageMinerActor` of the faulty miner.
+The slasher is rewarded with a portion of the offending miner's [Pledge Collateral](storage_power_actor#pledge-collateral) for notifying the network of the consensu fault.

+The reward give to the slasher is a function of some initial share (`SLASHER_INITIAL_SHARE`) and growth rate (`SLASHER_SHARE_GROWTH_RATE`) and it has a maximum `maxReporterShare`.
+Slasher's share increases exponentially as epoch elapses since the block when the fault is committed (see `RewardForConsensusSlashReport`).
+Only the first slasher gets their share of the pledge collateral and the remaining pledge collateral is burned.
 The longer a slasher waits, the higher the likelihood that the slashed collateral will be claimed by another slasher.

-It is important to note that there exists a third type of consensus fault directly reported by the `CronActor` on `StorageDeal` failures via the `ReportUncommittedPowerFault` method:

-- 4. **uncommitted power fault** which occurs when a miner fails to submit their `PostProof` and is thus participating in leader election with undue power (see [Storage Faults](faults#storage-faults)).